sylyoung/DeepTransferEEG/README.md

 Welcome!
 This repo aims to achieve simple contemporary deep transfer learning for EEG analysis, specifically brain-computer interface (BCI) applications.
 The official implementation of our paper [`T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs`](https://ieeexplore.ieee.org/abstract/document/10210666) (**IEEE TBME, 2023**)

-**News**: The implementation for CR and DPL (our papers currently under review) will be updated once when the papers are accepted.
+**News**: The implementation for DPL (paper currently under review) will be updated once when the papers are accepted.
 They are all implemented under this identical framework for easier reproduction.

+## EA

+If you just want to know how Euclidean Alignment was done, go [here](https://github.com/sylyoung/DeepTransferEEG/blob/main/tl/utils/utils.py#L475)

 ## Steps for Usage: